shouvSarker/refactoredProductsAPI/readme.md

 ## Refactored-solution

 The attached project is a refactor of products API originally written in C#.
 The project is developed with nodejs express, with osprey middleware. raml2html package has been used to generate API documentation from raml definition.
 The middleware will validate every request against the specified raml and send it to the server or respond with an error code.
 The product was developed with an API-led approach.

 ## How to

+- Run `npm install` to install all the dependencies from `package.json`.
-* The server can be started with `npm start` or with `npm run start-dev` to start it in development mode.
+- The server can be started with `npm start` or with `npm run start-dev` to start it in development mode.
-* The tests can be run with `npm test`.
+- The tests can be run with `npm test`.
 There is also a raml validator that can be run with `npm run raml-validate`.
-* http://localhost:3000/ will display the API documentation.
+- http://localhost:3000/ will display the API documentation.
 Requests can be sent to http://localhost:3000/v1/path to query the API server.

 ### Paths